multisynq/multisynq-react/docs/tutorials/3_2_React_Mondrian_Multiple_Sessions.md

 Now that the user can select a different session, it's time to actually connect to it.

-## Dynamically changing the Croquet session
+## Dynamically changing the Multisynq session

-`@croquet/react` provides two useful hooks that allow us to dynamically change the Croquet session we are connected to:
+`@multisynq/react` provides two useful hooks that allow us to dynamically change the Multisynq session we are connected to:

 - `useSession()` returns the current session we are connected to;
 - `useChangeSession()` returns a function that changes the current session name and password.